will-hossack/Python/docbuild/_sources/matrix.rst.txt

 ParaxialGroup Algebra
 =====================

-The matrx algebra with the ParaxialGroups operaties on the underlying ParaxialMatrix only, so for example
+The matrix algebra with the ParaxialGroups is a little more complex than above, there are two cases, the first is where the ParaxialGroup is multiples by a ParaxialMatrix, here the ParaxialMatrix operates on the underlying matrix in the ParaxalGroup, so for example

 .. code-block:: python